scala/scala-lang/community/index.md

 documentation, open source community outreach, and tooling.
 Community participation in all of these efforts is strongly encouraged.

+To receive security announcements or contact us about security issues, see our [security policy](/security/).

 ## Forums

 The Scala Center operates the following Discourse forums: